Beamlak12Dereje/Alx_DjangoLearnLab/Alx_DjangoLearnLab/Introduction_to_Django/LibraryProject/README.md

 # LibraryProject

-This is the base Django project for the ALX Django Learn Lab.
-It includes the initial setup and default server run.
+This is the initial setup of the Django LibraryProject.